Installation

 If KDE support is enabled, KVIrc will have an option that makes all windows use a faded KDE desktop background image as background.
 Without KDE support you will be able to choose a fake background image and use it as background.
 (You can still choose your desktop wallpaper: this will (more-or-less) work in all the window managers).

-Disables support for inter-process communication.
+Enables or disables support for inter-process communication.

 You will be not able to send remote commands to running KVIrc sessions: this basically means that every time you run the KVIrc executable, a new session will be started.